datawowio/k-sequencing-php/README.md

 | custom_id	     | string      |   No |Custom's id|
 | allow_empty	     | boolean      |   No |Allow sent answer with empty choice. default is `false`|

+Note: Answer can choose only one is default.
+If you want answer to be multiple, you need to set ```multiple``` to true.

 ##### --- Example

 Request